TamerZraiq/SoC/index.md

 tags: fpga vga verilog
 categories: demo
 ---

-Add a short welcome message or introduction here.
-Aim to get the viewer interested in what follows!
-Guideline: 1 or 2 sentences.
+Tamer Zraiq

-The following document describes the process and the technical side of creating a FPGA VGA Driver Program.
+The following document consists of defining the process of designing and implementing a VGA driver on an FPGA.
+The project demonstrates some of the concepts of digital design using Verilog language and the Vivado environment.
+Starting with provided templates (colour stripes and colour cycle), I modified these templates to enhance the design, including simulation and synthesis to ensure functionality.
+The document outlines the process of how a VGA controller operates and how to implement various designs.

 ## **Template VGA Design**
 ### **Project Set-Up**
-Summarise the project set-up and design flow.
-Include a screenshot of your own set-up, for example see the image of my Project Summary window below.
-Guideline 1 short paragraph.
+The project is set up in Vivado to use the Artix-7 FPGA (xc7a35tcpg236-1).
+VGATop is the top module that integrates various submodules for clocking, VGA synchronization to manage synchronization signals and the ColourStripes module for generating dynamic color patterns.
+The design sources include VGATop.v, VGASync.v, and VGAColourStripes.v, while the simulation source has a testbench module.
+The synthesis, simulation and implementation results confirm that the bitstream was successfully generated, as shown in the Project Summary screenshot.

 <img src="https://raw.githubusercontent.com/melgineer/fpga-vga-verilog/main/docs/assets/images/VGAPrjSum.png">
 ### **Template Code**